danielharrell/LectFall2015/Question.md

 sentence but not in yours, presumably to help produce the inversion of subject and verb that belongs to the syntax of questions, at least in English.
-But there is another word, the word "what", not found in your sentence even though it begins mine, as if to announce that what follows this word will belong to a question rather than an answer.
+But there is another word, not found in your sentence, the word "what", that begins mine, as if to announce that what follows this word will belong to a question rather than an answer.
 Let us suppose, then, that what makes my sentence *the question* in